loicvdb/Blender-fractals/README.md

  - Scale : the scale of the fractal, if the haze surrounding the fractal is too big for the fractal, just lower the scale
  - C : changes the shape of the fractal (connect it to a combineXYZ to tweak the values)
- - DistanceDelta : it moves the bound of the fractal outside or inside, keep this value at 0 to get the most details shader output : The distance to the fractal
+ - DistanceDelta : it moves the bound of the fractal outside or inside, keep this value at 0 to get the most details
+ - output : The distance to the fractal

 **the coloring shader:**
  - Distance : the distance to the fractal (should be linked to the output of the juliabulb shader)